|The MIAA Modifications and Guidelines are listed below with LHS Additional clarifying statements.|

 When possible, students should report to workouts in proper gear and immediately return home to shower, clean clothing, and equipment at the end of every workout.

-- Benches – No benches should be used during practice.
+- Benches – No benches should be used during practice or games.
 Players’ items should be separated as below for personal items, at least 6 feet apart.
-Benches should be permitted only during games. *Coaches should flip benches on their side during practices*

-- Practice Field – Only essential personnel are permitted on the practice/competition field.
+- Playing Surface Access – Only essential personnel are permitted on the practice/competition field.
 These are defined as athletes, coaches, medical personnel/athletic trainers, and officials (competition).
 All others (i.e. managers, photographers, media, etc.) are considered non-essential personnel and are not to be on the field of play.

 - Personal Items – It is recommended that each athlete bring their own gym bag for personal items (see gym bag information below).
 All personal items should remain in the gym bag when not in use.
 Gym bags should be placed in a predetermined area 6 feet apart for the duration of practice.